 Mount the 300 as close as possible to the pressure you want to measure.
 Long or restricted, small diameter tubing will create a pressure difference between your process chamber and the gauge.
 This may cause a delay in response to pressure changes.
 Mounting the 300 too close to a gas source inlet may also cause measurement and control instability.

 Do not mount the 300 near a source of heating or cooling, such as heaters or air conditioning vents.

-Mount the 300 with its main (long) axis horizontal (see diagram below).
+Mount the 300 with its main (long) axis horizontal (see diagram at right).
+The 300 is calibrated in this orientation.
 Pressure reading errors may occur above 1 Torr if the unit is not mounted horizontally.
 Below 1 Torr, mounting position has little to no effect.